snehilvj/dmc-docs/docs/styles-api/styles.md

 | `root`         | `data-with-right-section` | When `rightSection` is set | –                               |
 | `section`      | `data-position`       | –                         | Section position: `left` or `right` |

-This is particularly helpful for customizing components based on their props, such as `loading`, `disabled`, or `fullWidth`.

 Here’s how you can use data attributes to customize a `dmc.Button`: